top of page

 The Flat Woman is a novel that explores climate change through the lens of feminism.
 Compared to Kafka's Metamorphosis, The Flat Woman is a humorous novel that raises questions about personal responsibility in times of mass disaster.

 The Flat Woman was called "a thoughtful and affecting dystopian parable" by Kirkus Reviews who recommended you purchase the book.
-It has been featured in Electric Literature, The Advocate, Debutiful, and other outlets.
+It has been featured in Electric Literature, The Advocate, Debutiful, Southern Review of Books, New Delta Review, Strange Horizons, and other outlets.
 You can order a copy of The Flat Woman here.

 The Flat Woman won FC2's Ronald Sukenick Innovative Fiction Prize and was publishes by University of Alabama Press and Fiction Collective 2 on November 12th 2024.